ember-cli/ember-cli-deprecation-workflow/README.md

  `log` | Normal deprecation behavior runs for this deprecation and messages are logged to the console `throw` | The error is thrown instead of allowing the deprecated behavior to run. ***WARNING: APPLICATION MAY GO :boom:***

+### Matchers

+the output from running `deprecationWorkflow.flushDeprecations()` gives you a nice Json like JS object with all the deprecations in your app.
+The `matchMessage` property determines what to filter out of the console.
+You can pass a string that must match the console message exactly or a `RegExp` for `ember-cli-deprecation-workflow` filter the log by.

 ## Contributing

 Details on contributing to the addon itself (not required for normal usage).